akshay1027/zerodha-clone/README.md

 - Trading system:
   is a computer software program that can be used to place orders for financial products over a network

+  ## Backend APIs required for stock market trading system:
+  1) Stock market simulator:
+    - A list of companies will be present in an array.
+We change the stock prise if them randomnly based on their industry.
+    - This has to be a socket connection as we need to change the data in realtime.

+  2) Buy/Sell stock:
+    - User buys stock: **(No. of units * stock prise of company at that time)** is deducted from user s account.
+    - User sells stock: **(No. of units * stock prise of company at that time)** is added into his account.

+  3) User profile:
+    - Total money currently present to invest.
+    - No. of holdings.